libfuse/pyfuse3/rst/general.rst

   concurrently, but never at the same time as e.g. a rename or mkdir operation).

-* Unless writeback caching is enabled (which Python-LLFUSE does not yet allow), calls to `~Operations.write` for the same inode are automatically serialized (i.e., there are never concurrent calls for the same inode even when multithreading is enabled).
+* Unless writeback caching is enabled (which pyfuse3 does not yet allow), calls to `~Operations.write` for the same inode are automatically serialized (i.e., there are never concurrent calls for the same inode even when multithreading is enabled).